vathes/Hires-Gutnisky-2015/README.md

 This repository will contain the Python 3.6+ code to convert the DataJoint pipeline into NWB 2.0 format (See https://neurodatawithoutborders.github.io/)

 See NWB export code [here](../scripts/datajoint_to_nwb.py)

+## Demonstration of the data pipeline
+Data queries and usages are demonstrated in this [Jupyter Notebook](notebooks/Hires-Gutnisky-2015-examples.ipynb), where several figures from the paper are reproduced.

 ## Architecture of the data pipeline
 ![ERD of the entire data pipeline](images/all_erd.png)